 - Lifters who want to work harder for longer may appreciate this research-backed performance supplement.

 - This is a single-ingredient supplement, so you can stack it with others in your daily shake.

 - If you’re looking for a high dose of beta-alanine, this product provides five grams.

-- Novice lifters who don’t necessarily need a helping hand in the strength and performance department — yet.
+- Some novice lifters may not need a helping hand in the strength and performance department — yet.

-- If you’re looking for beta-alanine within a blend (like pre-workout), you can find supplements with a more robust ingredients list that includes beta-alanine.
+- If you’re looking for beta-alanine within a blend (like pre-workout), you can find supplements with a more robust ingredient list that includes beta-alanine.